Skip to main content

 A few factors push costs beyond the per-square-foot material price:

-Tear-off and disposal.
-Removing old siding runs $1,000 to $3,000.
+Removing old siding runs $1,000 to $3,000 for tear-off and disposal.
 Portland homes often have new siding nailed over old layers (we've found three layers on some Sellwood houses), which means double or triple the removal work and disposal fees.

-Trim and flashing.
-New siding almost always means new trim around windows, doors, and corners.
+New siding almost always means new trim and flashing around windows, doors, and corners.
 Fiber cement and cedar trim cost more than vinyl J-channel, but they last longer and look right on older Portland homes.

-Tariff impacts.
+Tariff impacts are real too.
 Imported fasteners, flashing materials, and some hardware have seen price increases from 2025-2026 tariffs.
-Domestic manufacturers like James Hardie and LP are less affected directly, but we've seen material prices climb across the board over the past year.
+Domestic manufacturers like James Hardie and LP are less affected directly, but we've seen prices climb on most materials over the past year.

-Portland averages about 36 inches of rain per year according to NOAA climate data (opens in new tab), with most of it falling between October and May.
+Portland averages about 36 inches of rain per year according to NOAA 1991-2020 climate normals for Portland (opens in new tab), with most of it falling between October and May.
 North-facing walls take the worst of it because they get less sunlight and dry slower.
 Moss colonizes them first.
 Here's how each material handles our climate.

-The default choice for Portland re-siding.
-Fiber cement won't rot, warp, or attract insects.
+Fiber cement is the most common re-siding choice in Portland.
+It won't rot, warp, or attract insects.
 It handles moisture without swelling or cupping.

 James Hardie's HardiePlank (opens in new tab) carries a 30-year non-prorated substrate warranty and a 15-year warranty on their ColorPlus factory finish.
 In practice, expect to repaint every 10 to 15 years at $3,000 to $5,000 for a typical home.
 That's the main maintenance expense.